onejune2018/MPG/readme.md

 # An effective self-supervised framework for learning expressive molecular global representations to drug discovery

-This repository is the official implementation.
+This repository is the official implementation of Our Paper Published on BIB.

 > 📋 We provide the code of MPG implementation for pre-training, and fine-tuning on downstream tasks including molecular properties, DDI, and DTI predictions.